 (Note – SBH – Is this the same James Allan that operated out of the Carluke area?)
 1885 – 1886 – James Allan, brickmaker, Craighall Brickwork, Port Dundas; House, Craigbank Cottage, Keppochhill Rd.
 Below – 1879 – Glasgow Herald – Craighall Brickworks for lease.

-(Note from SBH – The info below is confusing as James Allan and Thomas Hamilton appear to swap ownership / management of these works on a regular basis.
+(Note – SBH – The info below is confusing as James Allan and Thomas Hamilton appear to swap ownership/management of these works on a regular basis.
 In 1878 they both appear to be there at the same time.
-So have I got something wrong here.
-Could there have been 2 sites at Auchengray near Carnwath or were they in partnership or was one the owner and one the manager.
+So have I got something wrong here?
+Could there have been 2 sites at Auchengray near Carnwath or were they in a partnership or was one the owner and one the manager.
 Any info to clarify the situation will be gratefully received)

-Below – Invoice dated 22/12/1855.
-Thomas Hamilton Tile manufacturer, Overton near Kirknewton.
+Below- 22/12/1855 – Invoice.
+Thomas Hamilton, tile manufacturer, Overton near Kirknewton.
 House Auchengray Cottage.

 Hallcraig by Carluke

 Nellfield by Carluke